Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: Introduction

 Even though these solutions are shown to be successful for images, in the case of communications the signal statistics are fundamentally different and any application requires careful analysis and design of the network architecture and loss function.
 Previous work in \cite{lu2018mimo} uses an autoencoder structure to compress the channel state information (CSI) matrix by exploiting its time and spatial domain correlation.
 In this work, we propose to exploit the use of binary reflected Gray coding (BRGC), almost universally adopted in practical systems and known to be optimal \cite{agrell2006gray} and show that it induces an ordering on the average magnitude of the L-values that holds for any channel coefficient distribution.
 We leverage this to design a deep autoencoder network that uses a branched decoder architecture to individually reconstruct each L-value, allowing us to weigh the loss function towards smaller magnitude L-values.

-Our work is closest to \cite{DBLP:journals/corr/abs-1903-04656}, where a deep autoencoder is used to jointly compress and reconstructs the set of L-values corresponding to a channel use by leveraging the fact that three sufficient statistics will recover them.
+Our work is closest to \cite{DBLP:journals/corr/abs-1903-04656}, where a deep autoencoder is used to jointly compress and reconstruct the set of L-values corresponding to a channel use by leveraging the fact that three sufficient statistics will recover them.
 However, their work exhibits a performance gap even when the compressed signal (latent representation) is not quantized.
 By leveraging the statistics of L-values, we manage to virtually close this performance gap, reducing it from $0.2$ dB to as low as $0.02$ dB and consequently improving the quantized results as well.
-We compare our work with state-of-the-art maximum mutual information schemes and show that we exhibit a compression gain of up to two, allowing us to use an effective storage size of less than two bits per L-value for high order modulation schemes.
-Furthermore, we experimentally show that the same network weights can be used for a wide range of scenarios with different channel models and codes, without requiring any further training or adjustments.
+We compare our work with the results in \cite{DBLP:journals/corr/abs-1903-04656} and state-of-the-art maximum mutual information schemes and show that we exhibit a compression gain of up to two, allowing us to use an effective storage size of less than two bits per L-value for high order modulation schemes.
+Furthermore, we experimentally show that the same network weights have generalization properties and can be used for a wide range of scenarios with different channel models and codes, without requiring any further training or adjustments.